Research Links

 Much has been said about the famous "slap heard round the world" in Yamaguchi's China Nights movie.

-In yet another case of "movie-director extreme demands" a young Tang Wei was forced to act the love/sex-scenes in this movie while naked.
-Perhaps it is just me, but I don't see what this added to the story or why it was done, even though I have the normal male gaze (ie, I am a normal male and I gaze).
-It takes much more artistry to engender feelings in the movie-goer than simply showing nakedness on the screen.
-Everyone seems to believe this was artistic: I think the emperor (just like Tang Wei) has no clothes.
+In yet another case of "movie-director extreme demands" a young Tang Wei was compelled by circumstances to act the love/sex-scenes in this movie while naked.
+Perhaps it is just me, but I don't see what this added to the story, even though I have the normal male gaze (ie, I am a normal male and I gaze).
+If you are knowledgeable about what occurs in bedrooms, your imagination of Tang Wei and Tony Liu far exceeds what was depicted on screen, and if you are too young to imagine such gymnastics, then you should not be subjected to them onscreen as they were depicted.

 to be cont'd: